PostScripton/laravel-money/docs/04_money/static/parse.md

 // If you want Australian, Canadian or any other dollar, you should specify ISO-code,
-// otherwise it would be parsed as default currency.
+// otherwise it would be parsed as USD.
 Money::parse('AUD 100');
 Money::parse('100 CAD');
 ```